cyberyu/ava/README.md

 To protect proprietary intellectual property, we cannot share the original data set we used in the main paper.
 Here, we use a public data set from Larson et al., An Evaluation Dataset for Intent Classification and Out-of-Scope Prediction, EMNLP-IJCNLP 2019.
 The complete data set can be download at https://github.com/clinc/oos-eval The preprocessing jupyter notebook is at alternative_data/data_preprocessing.ipynb

+##### Bert Embeddings Model Pretraining
+We followed Denis Antyukhov's blog <a href='https://towardsdatascience.com/pre-training-bert-from-scratch-with-cloud-tpu-6e2f71028379'>Pre-training BERT from scratch with cloud TPU</a>.
+The jupyter notebook is at scripts/notebooks/BERT_PRETRAIN_Ava.ipynb

+##### Bert model training and exporting
+The notebook we use for model training, validation, and exporting is at scripts/notebooks/BERT_PRETRAIN_Ava.ipynb  We use a tweaked version of BERT in all our experiments.
 ## Sentence Completion Model Scripts

 Since we use HuggingFace/Transformer v2.1.1, we use the following script to convert pre-trained Tensorflow based embeddings to Pytorch format.